 Originally published in 2004, Hiroshi Sakurazaka’s popular novel All You Need Is Kill has been turned into an even more popular manga in Japan and, translated into English, a graphic novel recently republished as Edge of Tomorrow.

-The latter is a better title for a movie, particularly a summer blockbuster featuring the last movie star, the full depth and breadth of his star powers at work in every scene – as he is literally in every scene – turning what would have been a serviceable military sci-fi adventure movie into an exceptionally entertaining sci-fi drama that reminds one what the purpose of a movie star is: to make the audience care about characters and events they otherwise would not care about at all.
+The latter is a better title for a movie, particularly a summer blockbuster featuring the last movie star – the full depth and breadth of his star powers at work in every scene, as he is literally in every scene, transforming what would have been a serviceable military sci-fi adventure into an exceptionally entertaining one that reminds viewers of the purpose of a movie star: To make the audience care about characters and events they otherwise wouldn’t care about at all.

 Mimics are wildly erratic creatures that attack like the Tasmanian Devil from the old Warner Bros. cartoons, spinning and flailing from every direction.
-They have octopus-like tentacles and elongated faces with fangs like the monster from Ridley Scott’s original 1979 Alien film, and, apparently, they can control time.
+They have octopus-like tentacles and elongated faces with fangs like the monster from Ridley Scott’s original 1979 Alien.
+And besides, they apparently can control time.

 For reasons thoroughly explained – and completely ignored by this critic, as they are ridiculous – Cage finds himself in a classic time loop scenario, repeating the same day over and over again, each time advancing in his skills as a soldier and in his knowledge of what will happen next, bit by bit, until he gets killed again.
 And again.
 And again.

 Finally, he meets Rita Vrataski, the internationally lauded hero alien killer played with great virility by Emily Blunt.
 Blunt is an actress who shed an early inclination for playing prissy 18th-century English girls who knit to play instead tough, sexy 21st-century English girls who kick ass.